Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory/aad-web-application-and-resource-server/README.md

 - java
 products:
 - azure-active-directory
-name: Developing Spring Boot web application supports login by Azure AD account and expose REST API
+name: Developing Spring Boot web application supports login by Azure Active Directory account and expose REST API
 description: This sample demonstrates how to develop a Spring Boot web application supports login by Azure AD account and expose REST API at the same time.
 ---